XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 P_I = P_s(1-f_e)F + P_s(1-F) + M
 $$

-where:
-- $F$ is the fractional ground cover of the overstory

-The components for ground snow are listed as:
+where, the inputs for ground snow are listed and described as:
 | component  | description |
 | ---------- | ------------|
 | $P_r(1-F)$ | the rainfall from open area|